Bianca Bai

 Bianca Bai (白歆惠 (Bái Xīnhuì); born 23 October 1982) is a Taiwanese actress and model.

+Biography

 Bai graduated from Shih Hsin University and started her career as a model with Catwalk Modeling Agency before becoming an actress.
 She was nominated in 2010 for Best Actress at the 45th Golden Bell Awards for her role in Shining Days.

 In June 2016, Bai gave birth to a boy.